ITHelpDec/CPP-Concurrency-in-Action/Chapter 05 - The C++ memory model and operations on atomic types/README.md

 #
 ### Explanations of memory ordering
-* `std::memory_order_seq_csst` - like squashing all the instructions to make them appear as if they were performed sequentially on a single thread
+* `std::memory_order_seq_cst` - like squashing all the instructions to make them appear as if they were performed sequentially on a single thread

 > _"On a weakly-ordered machine with many processors, it can impose a noticeable performance penalty"_ – pg.
 147